wilkofm/capstone-project/README.md

 # CineMax

-🎬 **CineMax** - Movies To The Max
+🎬 **CineMax - Movies To The Max**

 Your ultimate hub for tracking, rating, and discovering movies!

 # Project Outline

-What is CineMax?
+**What is CineMax?**

 CineMax is a user friendly web app where movie enthusiasts can track their movie watching habits, rate and review films, manage personal watch lists, customise their profile and engage with a moving loving community by exploring and interacting with other users' reviews.

-Why CineMax?
+**Why CineMax?**

 CineMax enhances the movie-tracking process for users and simplifies the decision-making experience of movie selection.
 It fills a gap for movie lovers who desire organisation and community interaction.

 # Features

-- Account creation and secure login (with bcrypt password hashing)
+- 🔐 Account creation and secure login (with bcrypt password hashing)
-- Avatar selector on signup for personalized profiles
+- 🧑🏼‍🎨 Custom avatar selector on signup for personalized profiles
-- Searchable movie library
+- 🔎 Searchable movie library
-- Add and remove movies from your personal watchlist
+- ❤️ Add and remove movies from your personal watchlist
-- Leave reviews and ratings
+- ✏️ Leave reviews and ratings
-- Pop-up movie detail modals with IMDb-style info and links to trailers
+- 🎞️ Pop-up movie detail modals with IMDb-style info and links to trailers
+- 📱 Responsive and mobile-friendly layout
+- 🔄 Real time UI updates using React state
-- Responsive UI built with Tailwind CSS and ShadCN components
+- 🧰 Clean UI using Tailwind CSS and ShadCN
-- Express.js backend with MySQL database
+- 🛠️ Includes a modular backend setup that allows you to customize and extend your own movie database

 # Screenshots